-On the TV screens of millions of Germans there’s an alternative Torquay.
+On the TV screens of millions of Germans there’s an alternative reality Torquay.
 For romantics from Dresden to Dortmund our town is one where everyone dresses impeccably, behaves honourably, lives in stately homes or luxury apartments and where we spend much of our time selling antiques, breeding horses or staring enigmatically out to sea… and we all speak fluent German.

-This is the world of the British writer Rosamunde Pilcher OBE (pictured right).
+This is the world of the British writer Rosamunde Pilcher OBE (pictured above).
 Born in 1924 in Lelant in Cornwall, Rosamunde began writing when she was seven, and published her first short story when she was 18.
 Between 1949 and 2000 she wrote 28 romance novels and other stories, and then retired from writing.

 Here’s the Torquay link.
 Rosamunde’s books are especially popular in Germany.
 The national TV station ZDF (Zweites Deutsches Fernsehen) has produced more than 100 of her stories and these TV films are some of the most popular programmes on the channel.